raystanza/OxideMiner/README.md

 ### 1. Download the official artifacts

-1. Visit the [Releases](https://github.com/raystanza/OxideMiner/releases) page and choose the tag you want (for example, `v1.2.3`).
+1. Visit the [Releases](https://github.com/raystanza/OxideMiner/releases) page and choose the tag you want (for example, `v0.3.7`).
 2. Download the archive for your operating system and the accompanying checksum (`.sha256`).
-If signatures are available, download the `.asc` files as well.
+Download the `.asc` signature files as well.

 ### 2. Verify SHA-256 checksums